cbssolutions/l10n_ro_stock/l10n_ro_stock_account/README.txt

     and vhen we use/sell them we just make income,

-In Romania, the products get into stock with supplier invoice/bill ( and svl is created based on the values from bill).
+In Romania, the products get into stock with supplier invoice/bill ( and svl is getting he value form from bill).
 Another case is when the products are geting into stock with a value (picking type notice) and after a time is coming the bill - is covered in l10n_ro_stock_notice module

 At a validatin of reception that does not have l10n_ro_is_notice will create a svl recived qty and value of 0.